AlexBeauchemin/meteor-accounts-twitch/README.md

   For e.g.redirect url for localhost : `http://localhost:3000/_oauth/twitch?close`

-3. After registration, note down the clientid and client secret.
+3. After registration, note down the client id and client secret.
-4. Now in your app do create the `accounts.js` and put following code inside

- so,it file looks in directory tree- `<your-app-directory>/server/accounts.js`  and put the client id and client secret from previous step
+4. Now in your app do create the `accounts.js` and put following code inside `<your-app-directory>/server/accounts.js` and put your client id and client secret

     ```
     ServiceConfiguration.configurations.remove({